Feeling exhausted and stressed out? Could adrenal fatigue be to blame?

 As other medications were developed, they mostly fell out of use.

 Today, adrenal extract is available only in pill form.
 The U.S. Food and Drug Administration (FDA) barred imported adrenal extract in 1989.
 In 1996, it recalled injectable extracts.
 It also issued public warnings against the use of adrenal extract after discovering that more than 80 people developed infections from contaminated products.
+The FDA does not monitor these products in the pill form and won’t intervene until dangers are identified.

 Taking adrenal extracts could have some unintended consequences.
 Taking adrenal supplements that you don’t need can make your adrenal glands stop working.
 If that happens, it can take your glands months to start working correctly again after you stop taking the supplements.